 Shasta Yellow Lentils

-Add a bit of bright, Palouse sunshine to your meals with these tasty and unique lentils.
-Quick-cooking Shastas turn a warm golden color, maintain their shape, and don’t “muddy” the cooking water.
+Add a bit of bright Palouse sunshine to your meals with these tasty and unique lentils.
+Quick-cooking Shastas turn a warm golden color, maintain their shape and keep the cooking water clear.

 Cooking is as easy as 1-2-3